-Being active on Twitter when you are at a live event is a great way to connect with other attendees and share insights with your followers who were not able to attend.
+Being active on Twitter when you are at a live or online event is a great way to connect with other attendees and share insights with your followers who were not able to attend.
 Remember to use the conference hashtag and tag the speaker(s) so that your posts are easily discoverable.
-I posted this tweet during Terry Rice‘s session on “How to Gain Buy-in from Prospects by Leveraging User Generated Content in Instagram Stories” at Social Media Week LA in June and it was one of my most engaging tweets of the month!
+For example, I posted this tweet during Terry Rice‘s session on “How to Gain Buy-in from Prospects by Leveraging User Generated Content in Instagram Stories” at Social Media Week LA and it was one of my most engaging tweets of the month!

 Attending a live event soon?
 Check out my 5 Tips to Get the Most Out of Attending a Conference.